 I Thessalonians 4:15-17

-Once again Paul is speaking of "the trumpet."
+Once again Paul is speaking of “the trumpet.”
 It was well known to the church because it had been taught before.
-We ask again, where would the Thessalonicans have heard or known of “the trumpet?”
+We ask again, where would the Thessalonians have heard or known of “the trumpet?”
 As postmillennialist Gentry notes, “Most commentators agree that the Olivet Discourse ‘is undoubtedly a source of the Thessalonian Epistles.’”
 This is clearly correct, but the implications of this truth are profound!

-And when did Paul affirm the trumpet would sound?
-Hear him "we who are alive and remain until the coming of the Lord:" vs. 15; "we who are alive and remain shall be caught up together with him in the clouds…" vs. 17.
+Did Paul affirm when the trumpet would sound?
+Hear him, “we who are alive and remain until the coming of the Lord” (v.
+15), “we who are alive and remain shall be caught up together with him in the clouds” (v.
+17).
 Twice Paul avers the sounding of the trumpet at the resurrection and parousia before that generation passed!

 Once again we see a pattern of consistency: the subject is the coming of the Lord, judgment, the sounding of the trumpet, the gathering of the elect, and a time statement of imminence.

 What was to happen when the last trumpet sounded?
-In chapter 11:15ff we are told "And the nations were angry, and thy wrath is come, and the time of the dead, that they should be judged, and that thou shouldest give reward unto thy servants the prophets, and to the saints…" vs. 18.
+In chapter 11:15f we are told, “And the nations were angry, and thy wrath is come, and the time of the dead, that they should be judged, and that thou should give reward unto thy servants the prophets, and to the saints” (v.
+18).
 The sounding of the last trumpet was the time for the resurrection of the dead, for judgment.

 Second, it is the burden of those who insist the language is editorial and not temporal to prove their point.
 You cannot glibly wave a hand and dismiss language without strong reason.

 Third, consider the traditional interpretation.
-It says "we shall not all sleep" means "not all Christians will die" before the resurrection; or "there will be Christians still living" when the resurrection occurs.
+It says, “we shall not all sleep” means, “not all Christians will die” before the resurrection; or, “there will be Christians still living” when the resurrection occurs.
 Now, really, does this make sense?
-Was it Paul’s purpose to assert the endurance of the church?
-When one compares this language with Jesus’ promise that some living then would not die until they had seen him coming with the angels to judge every man it is apparent I Corinthians 15: 52 is not editorial or accommodative language; it is very personal and temporally significant.
+Was Paul simply saying the church would be in existence at the parousia?
+When one compares this language with Jesus’ promise that some living then would not die until they had seen him coming with the angels to judge every man it is apparent that I Corinthians 15: 52 is not editorial or accommodative language; it is very personal and temporally significant.

 The same may be said of Thessalonians 4:15,17.
-Paul says "we who are alive and remain until the coming of the Lord."
-He did not say "those who are alive" as if to posit the coming in the distant future removed from himself.
-He did not positively assert the survival of specific individuals to the parousia; but he definitely asserts his generation as doing so!
-Again, he did not say "those who are alive when Christ comes" he said "we who are alive and remain until the coming of the Lord."
-Who is Paul’s "we?"
+Paul says “We who are alive and remain until the coming of the Lord.”
+He did not say, “those who are alive” as if to posit the coming in the distant future removed from himself.
+He did not positively assert the survival of specific individuals to the parousia, but he definitely asserts his generation as doing so!
+Again, he did not say, “Those who are alive when Christ comes.”
+He said, “We who are alive and remain until the coming of the Lord.”
+Just who is Paul’s we?

-Incredibly, some are now denying an imminence factor in Revelation.
-Instead, they insist what Jesus meant by his promise "Behold, I come quickly!" was "When he comes he will not come in slow motion."
-Such arguments are ludicrous.
+Of course, some deny an imminence factor in Revelation!
+Instead, they insist what Jesus meant by his promise, “Behold, I come quickly!” was, “When he comes he will not come in slow motion.”
+Such arguments are specious.

 Jesus said the trumpet would blow and the elect would be gathered in his generation, Matthew 24:30-31.
 It is admitted by almost all amillennialists that this was fulfilled in that generation and the language was apocalyptic and spiritual.

-Paul, I Corinthians 15:51-52, said the resurrection would be at the sounding of "The last trumpet;" and not all of them would die before it occurred.
-In Thessalonians he affirmed the coming of the Lord, and gathering of the saints at the sounding of the trumpet; and he said "we who are alive and remain until the coming."
-I have posed the question of where the Corinthians and Thessalonicans had heard of "the trumpet" and concluded their knowledge was based on Jesus’ teachings and the Old Covenant.
+Paul, I Corinthians 15:51-52, said the resurrection would be at the sounding of “The last trumpet;” and not all of them would die before it occurred.
+In Thessalonians he affirmed the coming of the Lord, and gathering of the saints at the sounding of the trumpet; and he said, “we who are alive and remain until the coming.”
+We have posed the question of where the Corinthians and Thessalonians had heard of “the trumpet”, and concluded that their knowledge was based on Jesus’ teachings and the Old Covenant.
 If this is true, and we are convinced it is, since it is admitted (at least by the amillennial and postmillennialists) that Jesus’ prediction in Matthew 24 was fulfilled how can it be denied that I Corinthians and Thessalonians was fulfilled at the same time?
 What is the hermeneutic for delineating between the trumpet in Matthew 24.29f and that in Corinthians and Thessalonians?